GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_access.md

 :::

-:::{dropdown} How to add DEA Land Cover to QGIS using GeoTIFF files
+:::{dropdown} How to add DEA Land Cover to QGIS using GeoTIFF tiles (Not recommended)

 Individual tiles can be downloaded via web browser or AWS by following the above instructions and can then be uploaded to QGIS.